3D-LATTE: Latent Space 3D Editing from Textual Instructions: Related Works

-Editing in 3D presents unique challenges due to the need for multi-view consistency.
+\boldparagraph{3D Editing with 2D Priors} Editing in 3D presents unique challenges due to the need for multi-view consistency.
 One line of work tackles this by leveraging image-conditioned 2D diffusion models such as InstructPix2Pix~\citep{brooks2023instructpix2pix}, injecting their editing capabilities into learned 3D representations.
 A pioneering work in this direction, InstructNeRF2NeRF~\citep{Haque2023instructnerf}, introduces the ``Iterative Dataset Update'' method, where rendered views from the 3D model are repeatedly updated during optimization.
-More recent methods, such as GaussianEditor~\citep{chen2023gaussianeditor} and ProEdit~\citep{Chen2024proedit}, build upon this paradigm.
+More recent methods~\citep{chen2023gaussianeditor, Chen2024proedit}, build upon this paradigm.
 However, large edits can still lead to multi-view inconsistencies due to the lack of explicit multi-view awareness.
-Another line of work, such as DreamEditor~\citep{zhuang2023dreameditor}, FocalDreamer~\citep{li2023focaldreamer} and Vox-E~\citep{sella2023vox}, relies on Score Distillation Sampling (SDS) to guide 3D asset synthesis by distilling gradients from a pre-trained diffusion model.
+Another line of work, ~\cite{zhuang2023dreameditor, li2023focaldreamer, sella2023vox}, relies on Score Distillation Sampling (SDS) to guide 3D asset synthesis by distilling gradients from a pre-trained diffusion model.
 Posterior Distillation Sampling~\citep{Koo2024PDS} improves upon SDS by aligning the latents of source and target images.
-While effective, these methods inherit known limitations of SDS, including oversmoothed textures, Janus artifacts, and mode-seeking behavior.
-As an alternative, recent methods~\citep{wu2024gaussctrl, lee2025editsplat, chen2024dge} perform multi-view consistent edits directly on source images, which are then used to update the 3D representation.
+While effective, these methods inherit known limitations of SDS, including Janus artifacts and mode-seeking behavior.
+As an alternative, recent methods~\citep{wu2024gaussctrl, lee2025editsplat, chen2024dge, wen2025intergsedit} perform multi-view consistent edits directly on source images, which are then used to update the 3D representation.
 For instance, DGE~\citep{chen2024dge} leverages epipolar constraints to aggregate features across views, while GaussCTRL~\citep{wu2024gaussctrl} performs depth-conditioned 2D updates combined with cross-view alignment.
-However, such reliance on depth guidance can limit the model’s ability to perform significant shape changes.
-In contrast, by operating directly within the latent space of a 3D diffusion generative model, our method enables flexible manipulation of both appearance and geometry in a fully 3D-consistent manner without relying on 2D priors or SDS-based optimization.
+However, such reliance on depth guidance can prevent the model from performing significant shape changes.
+In contrast, by operating directly within the latent space of a 3D diffusion model, our method enables flexible manipulation of both appearance and geometry in a fully 3D-consistent manner without relying on 2D editing priors or SDS-based optimization.